Comparing Gooseneck and 5th Wheel Trailers

 Disadvantages

-May require additional components
+It may require additional components

-As we’ve mentioned several times, gooseneck hitches are connected to the truck bed via brackets.
+As mentioned several times, gooseneck hitches are connected to the truck bed via brackets.
 These brackets make disconnecting the hitch easy, but there is one thing that isn’t as good about this design.

 The thing is that some models of gooseneck hitches don’t come with those brackets required for installation.
 Setting up a gooseneck hitch won’t become insanely costly because of this, but the inconvenience of ordering several parts instead of just one is still there.